genebarker/debian/README.md

-# Bootstrap a New Debian Server
+# Bootstrap a New Debian Appliance

 ## Instructions